 What is NIST?

+A better question would be, “Who is NIST?”.
 NIST stands for the National Institute of Standards and Technology, a federal agency and department of the United States Department of Commerce.
-Fun fact: it is one of the nation’s oldest physical science laboratories!

 To clarify even further, the CSF does not recommend new technologies, standards, or concepts; rather, it leverages and integrates cybersecurity practices developed by organizations like NIST and ISO (International Standards Organization).

-The “Core” of the NIST CSF are the 5 functions – Identify, Protect, Detect, Respond and Recover.
+At the “core” of the NIST CSF are 5 functions – Identify, Protect, Detect, Respond and Recover.
 These five functions provide the “strategic” view of the lifecycle of an organization’s management of cybersecurity risk.

 Risk Management Strategy